 3 pounds boneless venison roast, seasoned with salt and pepper

-1 large apple, cored and quartered
+1 large apple, cored and quartered2 small onions, sliced

 4 cloves crushed garlic